 There was a time when a mortgage application took only a few minutes and lenders made decisions based on minimal information.
 But since the financial crisis, things have changed.
 Your lender will conduct detailed affordability checks and will ask you to provide evidence to support the information you have provided about your finances.

-Before making your application, order up your credit reports from the three principle credit agencies.
+Before making your application, order up your credit score reports from the three principle credit check agencies.
 Check these to ensure that the information is correct because mistakes can be made and could impact your ability to borrow.
 You should then gather together the documents you will require to support your application.

 These could include the following: